 - Laser-Guided Karma: Puppetino's fate.
 What isn't clear is whether this is just the Emperor inflicting a particularly delicious and ironic punishment, or if he was restoring him to what he used to be.

-- That Reminds Me of a Song: The set-up for the Award Bait Song listed above probably qualifies as this, particularly since it existed solely to show off the talents of Rickie Lee Lake.
-However, the song in question was crucial to the Aesop as well as the climax of the film, and while never mentioned explicitly again an instrumental version of it does play as part of the soundtrack during said climax.
-Anvilicious, perhaps, but still effective.
+- That Reminds Me of a Song: The set-up for "Love Is a Light (Inside Your Heart)" probably qualifies as this, particularly since it existed solely to show off the talents of Rickie Lee Jones.
+However, the song in question is crucial to the Aesop as well as the climax of the film, and while never mentioned explicitly again an instrumental version of it does play as part of the soundtrack during said climax.
+Lacking in subtlety, but still effective.

 - This Is Something He's Got to Do Himself: Pinocchio's determination to get the jewel box back and thus prove his responsibility and trustworthiness, whatever the cost.
 He means well, but it does come across as a bit of Lawful Stupid behavior.

 - Those Two Guys: Scalawag and Igor are always together when they appear in the movie.

 - Toy Transmutation: The Emperor of the Night does that to kids as a Deal with the Devil to strengthen himself and weaken the Blue Fairy.
 His main goal is to do that to Pinocchio himself, since turning back the only doll to ever become human is bound to shift the balance in his favor a lot.